 - Has a tendency to believe everything people say

 Perhaps your child has found out that a good friend told personal information about him or her to others.
-You can help your child understand that such a violation of trust is also a violation of boundaries.
+You can help your kid understand that such a violation of trust is also a violation of boundaries.
 Tell your child that people who do not respect boundaries are not good choices for friends.
 Encourage your child to establish friendships slowly, sharing private thoughts and feelings gradually to ensure that trust is mutual and deserved.